• Skip to primary navigation

 In the IELTS Reading exam, you must answer 40 questions in 60 minutes.
 The test is also divided into three sections of increasing difficulty.

-There are two types of exam: Academic or General Training.
+There are two types of exam: Academic and General Training.
 Before you begin preparing, you need to find out:

 2. Whether you need to take the General Training IELTS or Academic IELTS exam.